 Reason #2: Professional freedom

-Since a freelancer can earn more than a permanent staff, you can afford to take some time off say 1-2 months in between your contractual assignments to pursue other avenues like launching your own products and apps, self-publishing your books, starting your own blogs, and any other creative ventures to channel your knowledge, skills, and talent to brand yourself.
-The main focus is to attract more customers, earn more passive income, and to grow your small business.
+Since freelancers earn more, you can afford to take some time off say 2-4 months in between your contractual assignments to pursue other avenues like launching your own products and apps, self-publishing your book, starting your own blog, and any other creative ventures to channel your knowledge, skills, and talent.
+The main focus is to attract more customers, earn more passive income, and to grow your small businesses.

-From –> your comfort zone or routine of working hard, getting home (often late), having a bite to eat, watch a little TV to relax, and go to bed
+From Working hard at your job, getting home (often late), having a bite to eat, watching a little TV to relax, and then going to bed.

 As a freelancer, you can fast-track your career by acquiring a wider range of generic and specialized technical skills.
 Easier to quit your job if you are feeling stagnated.
 You have a better chance of staying relevant in terms of technologies, frameworks and tools.

-Your non-technical skills like job hunting skills, networking skills, resume writing skills, and interviewing skills will also improve.
-You will get the confidence that you will be able to find a job in any job market.
+Staying with the same company or piling up on your certifications are NOT going to give you the real job security.
+Your non-technical skills like job hunting skills, networking skills, resume writing skills, and interviewing skills along with your wider range of technical skills & know-hows will give the confidence that you will be able to find a job in any job market.
+IT Job Security and complimenting your IT technical skills with non-technical skills

 Reason #1: To get freelance programmers to do the boring tasks that other permanent staff don’t want to take on.
 For example, working with an outdated technology.